The Button that's Worth $20,000 per Month

 Resolve Systems is an interesting company who's business is literally automation using business process workflow automation.
 They have an incredibly interesting customer base, including companies such as Deutsche Telekom and Virgin Media.

 Resolve have roughly 70 employees.
 15 of these are working full time with customer support.
-One month after implementing our chatbot they see a drop in support tickets by 30%.
-This implies that our AI chatbot is literally doing the job of 5 full time employees, possibly saving Resolve Systems as much as $20,000 per month!
+One month after implementing our chatbot they saw a drop in support tickets by 30%.
+This implies that our AI chatbot is literally doing the job of 5 full time employees, possibly saving Resolve Systems as much as $20,000 per month.
+Below is a direct quote from John Gorham their VP of Software Development.

 "We've seen a 30% decrease in tickets and escalations over the last month in Express"